David-Desmaisons/Vue.D3.tree/README.md

 ### popUp

-Use this slot to create a pop-up: tooltip or context menu for nodes.
+Use this slot to create a pop-up, tooltip or context menu for nodes.

-By default,
+By default, pop-up will open when clicking on node text.
+This behavior can be overridden using behavioral slot.
+For example by using the `PopUpOnTextHover` component provides opening of pop-up when hovering the node test.

 Slot-scope: